 Do you have a story to tell?
-Have you had a close encounter while walking or bicycling on Guemes Island Road between the ferry and the park?
+Have you had a close encounter with a vehicle while walking or bicycling on Guemes Island Road between the ferry and the park?
 Or maybe you were driving a car and had a close encounter with a pedestrian or cyclist along this stretch of the road?

 Your experiences will help support this project and make a safe path a reality.